Leema-Krishna-Murali/path-fm/README.md

 We are still working on a YAML config tweaked to support an informative, short training run on a single GPU that can be completed in under 24 hours.
 We hope this can be particularly useful for debugging and ablation experiments.

-The current `run_short_1gpu.sh` uses `dinov2/configs/train/vitg14_reg4_short1.yaml`, which is the same as the full reproduction's YAML config but epochs lowered from 200 to 15, warmup_epochs lowered from 10 to 7, and no early stopping.
+The current `run_short_1gpu.sh` uses `dinov2/configs/train/vitg14_reg4_short1.yaml`, which is the same as the full reproduction's YAML config but with batch size lowered from 48 to 44, epochs lowered from 200 to 15, warmup_epochs lowered from 10 to 7, and no early stopping.
 On a single H100 GPU, this run completes in ~5 hours (will likely run out of memory on older GPUs).

 We also provide another YAML config, `dinov2/configs/train/vitg14_reg4_short2.yaml` which is identical but increases the epochs to 55, taking around 20 hours on 1 H100 to train.